It’s official – we’re a trashy bunch.

-Due to the wide range of services they provide and huge variations in customer needs and job size, there’s really no way to get an accurate idea of how much your junk removal project will cost just by poking around on a website.
+Due to the wide range of services they provide and huge variations in customer needs and job size, junk removal prices vary.
+There’s really no way to get an accurate idea of how much your junk removal job will cost just by poking around on a website.

 - The average cost of junk removal is $240

 - Service for a full truckload typically costs between $400 to $800

 - To have one item (like an old fridge or hot tub) hauled away is usually between $60 and $200

 - Dumpster rentals cost between $300 and $600 per week

 If you’re getting rid of more than just a few items, it’s wise to work with companies that provide a free quote and on-site estimate.
 This will allow the representative to see exactly what you need to be hauled away, after which they’ll be able to determine the right equipment and crew size for the job.

 The cost for individual junk removal needs is based on factors like: